Sean-Bradley/Seans-AngularJS-Java-Spring-Hibernate-MySQL-Boilerplate/README.md

 # Seans-AngularJS-Java-Spring-Hibernate-MySQL-Boilerplate

-Comes With tests
+*Dockerised and with tests*

-- Mocha and Chai test scripts for testing the nodejs models
+Tests
-- Chai-Http for testing the nodejs routes
+- Mocha and Chai test scripts for testing the routes
 - Protractor e2e and Jasmine tests for the AngularJS UI

 And